smaremanda/add-in-docs/docs/outlook/outlook-add-ins.md

 # Outlook add-ins
-Create Outlook add-ins in read or compose mode.

-## What is an Outlook add-in?

-Outlook add-ins (formerly called "apps for Outlook") are integrations built by 3rd parties into Outlook using the new web technologies based platform.
-Outlook add-ins have 3 key aspects:
+Outlook add-ins are integrations built by third parties into Outlook using the new web technologies based platform.
+Outlook add-ins have three key aspects:

 - The same add-in and business logic works across desktop Outlook for Windows and Mac, web (Office 365 and Outlook.com), and mobile.